JohnEarnest/Decker/docs/decker.md

 ![](images/mover.gif)

 On the left is a list of resources in the _source_ deck, and on the right is a list of the resources in the _open_ deck.
 With a resource on the left selected, you can copy it into the open deck, and with a resource on the right selected you can delete it from the open deck.
 Selecting any resource will display a preview.
-Press "Ok" or escape when you're finished.
+Press "OK" or escape when you're finished.

 Resources consist of: